gynchoi/Data-Youth-Campus/README.md

 # 2022_Data_Youth_Campus
-This is an unoffical repository for the team project at Data Youth Campus held by Ministry of Science of ICT and Yonsei University, June ~ August, 2022.
+This is the unofficial repository from Data Youth Campus, held by Ministry of Science and ICT with Yonsei University in June ~ August, 2022.

-Education is consist of the 'Big Data Analysis and Processing' course (140H) and the team project (210H).
-I am a team leader of 'Coding in the Trap'.
-Project code would be release soon.
+Education consists of the 'Big Data Analysis and Processing' course (140H) and the team project (210H).
+I'm a leader of the team 'Coding in the Trap'.
+Project code will be released soon in this repository.

 For more information, visit https://dataonair.or.kr/bigjob/